-Best Line for a Jerkbait
+Best Fishing Line for Fishing a Jerkbait

 In my opinion, this is maybe equally important as the rod when it comes to fishing a jerkbait properly.
 Line also plays a key role in creating that fast, crazy action, no matter how far you’ve casted.

 Due to its little stretch, I like to go with straight fluorocarbon, ranging from 12-16lbs.
 The reason why the little stretch is important is that I can get that same erratic action no matter where I’ve casted.
 Using a line such as monofilament creates a lot more stretch, and I may get a delay, or reduction in the desired action.

 Choosing the line weight will also have a direct impact on the presentation of a jerkbait.
 If you’re fishing shallower, using a heavier line, such as 15lb might be your better option, as this will keep your jerkbait higher up in the water column.
 This will also be better if you’re fishing around heavy cover.

 Alternatively, if you’re looking to fish deeper water, a lighter fluoro would be your better option.
 Using 12lb line will cause your jerkbait to dive deeper, which is greater for fishing deeper lakes and/o drop-offs.

 Depth control is absolutely essential when fishing jerkbaits, so minor adjustments in line or your jerkbait will play a huge role in finding the strike zone.